AchalNeet12/Heart-Disease-Analysis-Using-Exploratory-Data-Analysis-EDA/README.md

 1.Data Collection and Cleaning :
 ---
 - Data Sources : Gather relevant data from various sources like medical records, clinical trials, or public health databases.
 - Data Cleaning :
     Handle missing values (imputation or removal).
     Address outliers (capping, flooring, or removal).
     Correct inconsistencies and errors
  ---
 2.Exploratory Data Analysis :
  ---
--Univariate Analysis :
+- Univariate Analysis :
     - Statistical Summary : Calculate measures like mean, median, mode, standard deviation, quartiles, etc.
     - Data Visualization : Use histograms, box plots, and density plots to visualize the distribution of each feature.
--Bivariate Analysis :
+- Bivariate Analysis :
     - Correlation Analysis : Calculate correlation coefficients (Pearson, Spearman) to assess the relationship between features.
     - Cross-Tabulations : Analyze categorical variables to identify associations.
     - Data Visualization: Use scatter plots, bar charts, and heatmaps to visualize relationships.
--Multivariate Analysis :
+- Multivariate Analysis :
     - Principal Component Analysis (PCA) : Reduce the dimensionality of the dataset to identify the most important features.
     - Cluster Analysis : Group similar patients based on their characteristics to identify distinct subgroups.
  ---
 3.Data Visualization :
  ---